ZippoLag/InterviewCodeChallenge/Devlog.md

 - Added new deafault connection string so we can work with windows authentication on localhost
 - Added this file, analyzed the given skeleton and planned-out what needs to be fleshed-out enough to get started
 - Installed SQL Server 2016 and tools (already had VS 2019 with .Net Core 3.1)
-- Analyze current project structure and task next steps
+- Analyzed current project structure and task next steps